Updated March 22, 2023

 - Using the generated test data, we can incorporate scenarios in the data which we have not faced yet, but we are expecting or may face in the near future.

-3. As discussed before, the generated data will preserve the univariate, bivariate and multivariate relationships between variables along with preserving specific statistics alone.
+- As seen before, the generated data will preserve the univariate, bivariate and multivariate relationships between variables along with preserving specific statistics alone.

 - Once we have obtained our method to generate the data, it becomes easy to create any test data and save time on either searching for data or on verifying the model performance.

 - The test data would provide the team with much-needed flexibility to adjust the data generated as and when needed in order to improve the model.

 To conclude, well-designed testing data allows us to identify and correct serious flaws in the model.
 Having access to high-quality datasets to test your machine learning models will help immensely in creating a robust and foolproof AI product.
-The generation of Synthetic test datasets come as a boon in today’s world where privacy is the
+The generation of Synthetic test datasets come as a boon in today’s world.

 This has been a guide to the Test Data Generation.
 Here we discuss the rules and how to generate test data with their advantages.
 You may also have a look at the following articles to learn more –